District of Columbia

 Summary

-The early diagnosis rate in the District of Columbia falls into the below average tier.
-The state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.
+Despite the early diagnosis rate in the District of Columbia falling into the average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

-It is alarming that the District of Columbia falls into the below average tier for percent of patients receiving no treatment.
+the District of Columbia falls into the average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.